Store content

 The benefits of creating composable content types that store only references:

 When defining the content model, discuss which types have the potential to be reused - and make sure to create the content types accordingly.
-To ensure reusability, developers will use the Content item data type with the Content item selector form component.
+To ensure reusability, developers will use the Pages and reusable content data type with the Combined content selector form component.

 And when an editor updates the referenced item, the content changes are automatically promoted to every other item that uses of this content, making content management a breeze.
 From the developer perspective, querying linked items returns a collection they can process further in their custom code.